shamooo123/bonesofsteel/README.md

 ### 💻 Local Development

-To run the Bones of Steel storefront locally on your machine:
+To run the storefront locally on your machine:

 1. **Clone the repository:**
    ```bash